knoxroadtripper Knoxville Mural

 Losing yourself in history and charm

 Anytime you visit Abbeville it’s easy to find yourself getting “lost” in history and charm.
 On each visit I’ve managed to find something “new” in a town that was first settled in 1758 by French Huguenots.
 Of course I also find myself revisiting familiar spots like Breezy Quarters, where owner Paige Bowser churns out a wide variety of bath and body care items all while showing her passion for Abbeville and all it has to offer.
-It’s also a must to grab a hot dog at the Rough House, one of the best in all my travels.
+It’s also a must to grab a hot dog at the Rough House, one of the best in all my travels or check out restaurants like ReFuel or Indigenous Underground.

 Check out my previous posts about Abbeville and other Treasures in the Old 96.